-The owners of Goodweeds Lounge, a newly opened recreational pot bar in Toronto's east end, have been charged with multiple trafficking and possession-related offences following a police raid that took place Thursday evening.
+The owners of Goodweeds Lounge, a newly opened recreational pot bar in Toronto's east end, have been charged with multiple trafficking and possession-related offenses following a police raid that took place Thursday evening.

 But Toronto police confirmed they executed a search warrant at the venue, located at 940 Danforth Avenue, under the Controlled Drugs and Substances Act on Thursday evening.

 Both owners are facing charges of possession for the purpose (of trafficking), marijuana; possession for the purpose, cannabis resin; and possession of proceeds of crime.
 Erin Goodwin has additionally been charged with possession of marijuana.
 The shop's windows are currently papered over.
 A police spokeswoman told VICE the investigation was prompted by a complaint in the community.
-(So much for the Dabforth...)
 The couple was scheduled to make a first appearance in court Friday.

 Longtime pot activist Jamie McConnell was at Goodweeds when the raid took place; he was due to start working there as a manager today.
 He told VICE at around 5 PM, a dozen cops—half in uniform and the other half from the drug squad—entered the store.

-Chris saw the plain-clothed officers first, according to McConnell, and assumed they were patrons.
+Chris saw the plainclothes officers first, according to McConnell, and assumed they were patrons.

-"Chris said, '$5 dollars guys.'
+"Chris said, 'Five dollars, guys.'
 And Erin said, 'They're cops.'
 They came around the bar and me, Chris, and Erin were put in handcuffs," he said.

-Around 15-20 customers were there at the time.
+Around 15 to 20 customers were there at the time.
 The cops spoke to them, "I guess to lecture them on the evils of weed," said McConnell, and then let them go.

 McConnell said immediately after entering, the cops shut down the security cameras in the store.
 He said they referred to another raid they'd been filmed conducting.